 Direct Public Access

 Historically barristers were only able to represent a client if instructed by a solicitor.
-In 2009, the regulations changed, meaning that members of the public can now directly access barristers.
+In 2009 the regulations changed, meaning that members of the public can now access barristers directly.
 This has a number of advantages for the lay client, principally a financial saving.

 Barristers are specialist advocates and advisers.
 Under the direct public access scheme, sometimes called the public instruction scheme, you can engage and deal directly with your barrister without the need to instruct a solicitor as well.

-- You can control costs.
-You will be given a breakdown for each element of the case.
+You can control costs.
+You will be given a breakdown of each element of the case.
 This will be in a contract between you and the barrister.
 This means that you cannot be charged any more than what has been agreed.